By Attorney Kenneth M. Phillips, author of Dog Bite Law (dogbitelaw.com)

 Pit bulls bite more humans than other breeds

-From February 2013 to present, Animal control and health departments in 19 U.S. states report that pit bulls are leading all breeds in biting incidents.
+From February 2013 to present, animal control agencies and health departments in 19 U.S. states report that pit bulls are leading all breeds in biting incidents.
 The studies are summarized and linked at Dogsbite.org, Pit Bulls Lead "Bite" Counts Across U.S. Cities and Counties, http://blog.dogsbite.org/2009/07/pit-bulls-lead-bite-counts-across-us.html.

 Pit bull bites are more deadly than those of other breeds